annitya/eZ-completion/readme.md

 Current:
 --------
 * Guess content-type in twig by using matchers in yml-files.
+    - Add support for ContentType-ids as well.

 Roadmap 1.0.4:
 --------------
+* The Symfony2-plugin is evolving rather quickly.
+Reconsider dependencies.
 * Verify behaviour if one or more optional dependencies are missing.
 * Test all completions.
 * Update changelist.

 Roadmap 1.0.5:
 --------------
+* Allow user to select ContentType if multiple are detected.
 * Completions for supported template-scopes (global, sitaccess etc...)
 * Donut?
 * Make use of completion-confidence for auto-completion when applicable.